StevenWeir038/Scientia-Geographia-Quiz/README.md

 - One question and four multiple choice answers
 - The selected answer has a different format
 - The user can change their mind and select a different answer before clicking next button to move to next question (many similar quizes lack this feature)
-- Shuffle functionality using the *Fisher/Yates* This consistently varies the same number of questions each time the quiz runs.
+- Shuffle functionality uses the *Fisher/Yates* method.
+This consistently varies our questions each time the quiz runs.
 This was noted by regular players during testing.

 ### Score Tracker
 ![Score Tracker](docs/readme/quiz-answer-feedback.png "Score Tracker")

-Ten `circle` divs are hard coded into the html to provide the user constant on their progress / current performance.
+Ten `circle` divs are hard coded into the html to provide the user feedback on their progress / current performance.

 Elements are color coded and mean the following:
 - *Yellow* shows the question the user is currently on.
 This supplements the question number display in the quiz info bar above the question